LordDemecrius83/DDLC-reniOS/README.md

 installing this requires AppSync Unified which you can get on cydia.akemi.ai

 Save Files are stored on /var/mobile/Documents/RenPy/(iOS 8 and above) or /var/mobile/Application/<uuid>/Documents/(iOS 6 and 7)

+  Install Instructions
+  1.Install the ipa with Filza(iOS 9 and 10) or sideloadly(iOS 8)
+  ---These are only needed on iOS 9 and 10(and possibly 11 and 12 if it works there) 2.Go to /var/containers/Bundle/Application/DDLC(if on filza)/DDLC-iOS.app/base
+  3.tap on dokifix.sh then press continue
+  4.Run the game